Chat with us

 1: Fintech as a Service (FaaS)

 It is one of the growing fintech trends and is an intelligent software engineering service platform.
-It helps fintech teams to use an API or cloud platform for leveraging financial services such as digital wallets, lending, insurance processing, etc., rather than creating them from scratch for their application.
+FaaS helps fintech teams to use an API or cloud platform for leveraging financial services such as digital wallets, lending, insurance processing, etc., rather than creating them from scratch for their application.
 It provides several benefits to fintech startups, banks, and even non-financial companies.
 Some of the benefits are:

 • Greater convenience